The Rise of Falun Gong

 “Some witnessed their tumors disappearing after receiving treatments; some had gallstones expelled within 24 hours after the treatment; some who had stomach diseases, heart diseases, or joint diseases, felt their symptoms being removed on site right after treatments.
 Among these nearly 100 patients, except for one who had a minor disease and didn’t feel obvious effect, all others felt dramatic treatment effects in various degrees.
 The powerful effect of such treatment sessions was highly praised,” the organizers stated in their letter of appreciation.

-Asian Health Expo: Mr. Li is titled the Most Acclaimed Qigong Master, Falun Gong receives the Highest Qigong Awards
+Mr. Li is titled the Most Acclaimed Qigong Master, Falun Gong receives the Highest Qigong Awards at the Asian Health Expo

 December 1993 • Only a year and half after Falun Gong was introduced to the public, Mr. Li already received special invitation to attend the 1993 Asian Health Expo as one of the Organizing Committee members.